Published 15 Feb 2023

 Prolonged absences in the workplace can drain a company’s productivity and an employee’s morale.
 With this, it’s important to understand the ‘why’ of employee absence to be able to help them get back on track as quickly and safely as possible.

 Paper-based return to work forms or complicated systems are effective at recording return to work interviews.
 However, they can cause inefficiencies down the road as paper records can be lost or destroyed, causing the company to lose crucial information about employee attendance.
-With iAuditor by SafetyCulture, the world’s leading inspection software, managers can do away with paper return to work forms and shift to a digital return to work checklists and forms that can help improve efficiency in performing return to work interviews.
+With SafetyCulture (formerly iAuditor), the world’s leading inspection software, managers can do away with paper return to work forms and shift to a digital return to work checklists and forms that can help improve efficiency in performing return to work interviews.
 Furthermore, managers can:

 - customize return to work templates according to the company’s standards or their country’s best practices;

 - allow collaboration amongst adjusters, medical case managers, risk managers, HR reps, and safety personnel and discuss the best way to get an employee back to work;

-- immediately assign actions (with automated notifications) to assigned personnel to help the employee adjust seamlessly on the return to work process;
+- immediately assign actions (with automated notifications) to assigned personnel to help the employee adjust seamlessly to the return to work process;

 - enable digital sign-off with the employee on the agreed return to work plan; and